 Makes about 1 pint.

 Prep Time: 60 minutes

-- 1 full skein of steelhead, large trout roe or silver salmon roe, about 1 pound
+- 1 full skein of steelhead, large trout roe or salmon roe, about 1 pound

-- Mix 1/2 cup salt and 1 quart cool water until the salt is all dissolved.
-Soak the roe sacs for 5 to 10 minutes in the salt water in the fridge.
+- Mix the salt and 1 quart ice-cold water until the salt is all dissolved.

 - Make sure the roe skeins are split, so you have an opening that the eggs can come out.
 Set up a cooling rack or something else with a wide mesh (chicken wire works, too) over a bowl.
 Take a roe skein and, with the membrane facing up work the eggs out through the rack.
 Perfectly ripe eggs will come off easily, unripe ones will require some force.
 Either way, you will pop some eggs in the process.

 - ALTERNATE METHOD: Get the faucet running with warm water roughly 105°F to 115°F, or heat cool tap water to this temperature — some people fear that hot tap water can add harsh minerals to their food.
 Either way works.
 Fill a metal or glass bowl with the warm water.
 Dunk a few skeins of roe at a time in the warm water.
 Gently massage the eggs out of the skeins with your fingers under the surface of the warm water.
 They will float away and sink.
 Discard the skeins.

 - Have a fine-meshed sieve ready.
 Pour the strained eggs into the strainer to rinse them well with cold water.
 Pick out clumps or stray bits of membrane.